HRM-050: Protection of Minors and Reporting Abuse

 Visiting scholars are appointed, often for short terms, so that they may participate in scholarly or research activities in a sponsoring department or school.
 They serve without pay except with the written approval of the executive vice president and provost.
 They do not participate formally in instruction.
 Individuals who participate formally in instruction should be appointed as visiting faculty, if appropriate, or as lecturers.

-An individual permitted under specific conditions to perform activities on behalf of the University, but who is not an employee of the University of Virginia and, therefore, is not generally entitled to the benefits granted to employees.
+An individual permitted under specific conditions to perform agreed upon activities on behalf of the University, but not in an employment capacity and therefore is not entitled to compensation and employment benefits.

 Associated individuals, visiting faculty, visiting scholars, and volunteers who interact with minors on Grounds or under the authority of the University at other locations must contact the Office of Youth Protection to determine whether their program or activity must comply with the provisions of this policy.
 All associated individuals, visiting faculty, visiting scholars, and volunteers who work with or interact with minors must be familiar with and comply with the provisions of this Policy, any related University policies, and applicable procedures.
 This includes a program or activity conducted on University property, in a University facility, or under the authority of the University at another location.
 In addition, third parties who are being sponsored by a University academic or administrative unit for use of a University facility must adhere to this Policy and associated procedures.